UniversalDependencies/docs/treebanks/es_pud/index.md

 <ul>
   <li>Cnd
     <ul>
-      <li>AUX: sería, serían, moriría, resultaría</li>
+      <li>AUX-Fin: podría, sería, debería, podrían, serían, habrían, moriría, resultaría, tendría, tendrían</li>
-      <li>VERB: podría, debería, podrían, aplicaría, estaría, asistiría, ayudaría, conocerían, convertiría, echaría</li>
+      <li>VERB-Fin: aplicaría, estaría, asistiría, ayudaría, conocerían, convertiría, echaría, estudiaría, gustaría, irían</li>
     </ul>
   </li>
 </ul>